openwdl/wdl/SPEC.md

 ##### Union

 The `Union` type is used for a value that may have any one of several concrete types.
 A `Union` value must always be coerced to a concrete type.
-The `Union` type is used in two placed:
+The `Union` type is used in two contexts:

 * It is the type of the special [`None`](#optional-types-and-none) value.
 * It is the return type of some standard library functions, such as [`read_json`](#read_json).